-69. Enter the total number of interviews conducted with inmates/residents/detainees who are or were ever placed in segregated housing/isolation for risk of sexual victimization using the "Inmates Placed in Segregated Housing (for Risk of Sexual Victimization/Who Allege to have Suffered Sexual Abuse)" protocol: 1 70.
-Provide any additional comments regarding selecting or interviewing targeted inmates/residents/detainees (e.g., any populations you oversampled, barriers to completing interviews): 14 inmates reported SA during the 12 months prior to the audit; at the time of the on-site phase, only one inmate remained in custody and available for an interview.
-Staff, Volunteer, and Contractor Interviews Random Staff Interviews 71.
-Enter the total number of RANDOM STAFF who were interviewed: 14 72.
-Select which characteristics you considered when you selected RANDOM STAFF interviewees: (select all that apply) ✓ Length of tenure in the facility✓ Shift assignment✓ Work assignment ✓ Rank (or equivalent)☐ Other (e.g., gender, race, ethnicity, languages spoken)☐ None 73.
-Were you able to conduct the minimum number of RANDOM STAFF interviews? ♥ Yes♥ No 74.
+69. Enter the total number of interviews conducted with inmates/residents/ detainees who are or were ever placed in segregated housing/isolation for risk of sexual victimization using the "Inmates Placed in Segregated Housing (for Risk of Sexual Victimization/Who Allege to have Suffered Sexual Abuse)" protocol: 0 a.
+Select why you were unable to conduct at least the minimum required number of targeted inmates/residents/ detainees in this category: Facility said there were "none here" during the onsite portion of the audit and/or the facility was unable to provide a list of these inmates/residents/detainees.
+The inmates/residents/detainees in this targeted category declined to be interviewed. b.
+Discuss your corroboration strategies to determine if this population exists in the audited facility (e.g., based on information obtained from the PAQ; documentation reviewed onsite; and discussions with staff and other inmates/ residents/detainees).
+The facility provided documentation there were no inmates placed in segregated housing/isolation for risk of sexual victimization during the auditing period.
+70. Provide any additional comments regarding selecting or interviewing targeted inmates/residents/detainees (e.g., any populations you oversampled, barriers to completing interviews): No text provided.

+Staff, Volunteer, and Contractor Interviews

+Random Staff Interviews 71.
+Enter the total number of RANDOM STAFF who were interviewed: 14

+72. Select which characteristics you considered when you selected RANDOM STAFF interviewees: (select all that apply) Length of tenure in the facility Shift assignment Work assignment Rank (or equivalent) Other (e.g., gender, race, ethnicity, languages spoken) None 73.
+Were you able to conduct the minimum number of RANDOM STAFF interviews?
+YesNo 74.
 Provide any additional comments regarding selecting or interviewing random staff (e.g., any populations you oversampled, barriers to completing interviews, barriers to ensuring representation): No text provided.
-Specialized Staff, Volunteers, and Contractor Interviews Staff in some facilities may be responsible for more than one of the sp apply to an interview with a single staff member and that information w ecialized staff duties.
-Therefore, more than one interview protocol may rould satisfy multiple specialized staff interview requirements.
-75. Enter the total number of staff in a SPECIALIZED STAFF role who were interviewed (excluding volunteers and contractors): 27 76.
-Were you able to interview the Agency Head? • Yes • No 77.
-Were you able to interview the Warden/Facility Director/Superintendent or their designee? ⊙ Yes○ No
+Specialized Staff, Volunteers, and Contractor Interviews Staff in some facilities may be responsible for more than one of the specialized staff duties.
+Therefore, more than one interview protocol may apply to an interview with a single staff member and that information would satisfy multiple specialized staff interview requirements.
+75. Enter the total number of staff in a SPECIALIZED STAFF role who were interviewed (excluding volunteers and contractors): 21 76.
+Were you able to interview the Agency Head? • Yes No

+77. Were you able to interview the Warden/Facility Director/Superintendent • Yes or their designee?
+No

-78. Were you able to interview the PREA Coordinator? ⊙ Yes C No 79.
-Were you able to interview the PREA Compliance Manager?
-Yes No NA (NA if the agency is a single facility agency or is otherwise not required to have a PREA Compliance Manager per the Standards) 80.
-Select which SPECIALIZED STAFF roles were interviewed as part of this audit from the list below: (select all that apply) ✓ Agency contract administrator ✓ Intermediate or higher-level facility staff responsible for conducting and documenting unannounced rounds to identify and deter staff sexual abuse and sexual harassment ☐ Line staff who supervise youthful inmates (if applicable) ☐ Education and program staff who work with youthful inmates (if applicable) ☑ Medical staff ☑ Mental health staff ☑ Non-medical staff involved in cross-gender strip or visual searches ☑ Administrative (human resources) staff ☑ Sexual Assault Forensic Examiner (SAFE) or Sexual Assault Nurse Examiner (SANE) staff ☑ Investigative staff responsible for conducting administrative investigations ☑ Investigative staff responsible for conducting criminal investigations ☑ Staff who perform screening for risk of victimization and abusiveness ☑ Staff who supervise inmates in segregated housing/residents in isolation ☑ Staff on the sexual abuse incident review team ☑ Designated staff member charged with monitoring retaliation ☑ First responders, both security and non-security staff ☑ Intake staff ☑ Intake staff ☑ Other
+78. Were you able to interview the PREA Coordinator?
+YesNo 79.
+Were you able to interview the PREA Compliance Manager? • Yes No NA (NA if the agency is a single facility agency or is otherwise not required to have a PREA Compliance Manager per the Standards)

+Agency contract administrator Intermediate or higher-level facility staff responsible for conducting and documenting unannounced rounds to identify and deter staff sexual abuse and sexual harassment Line staff who supervise youthful inmates (if applicable) Education and program staff who work with youthful inmates (if applicable) Medical staff Mental health staff Non-medical staff involved in cross-gender strip or visual searches Administrative (human resources) staff Sexual Assault Forensic Examiner (SAFE) or Sexual Assault Nurse Examiner (SANE) staff Investigative staff responsible for conducting administrative investigations Investigative staff responsible for conducting criminal investigations Staff who perform screening for risk of victimization and abusiveness Staff who supervise inmates in segregated housing/residents in isolation Staff on the sexual abuse incident review team Designated staff member charged with monitoring retaliation First responders, both security and non- security staff